-Default groups with domain local scope are located in the Built-in folder.
-Predefined groups with global scope are located in the Users folder.
-You can move the Built-in and predefined groups to other group or organizational unit folders within the domain, but you cannot move them to other domains.
+Contain the located in the Users folder.
+You can move the Built-in folder.
+Predefined groups with a scope are located in the Users folder.
+You can move the Built-in and predefined groups to group or organizational unit folders within the domain, but you cannot move them to other the mains.

-.13.2 Built-in Groups
+113.2 Built-in Groups

-he default groups placed in the Built-in folder for Active Directory Users and Computers are:
+The default groups placed in the Built-in folder for Active Directory Users and Computers are:

 - 1. Administrators.

 - 2. Backup Operators.

 - 3. Guests.

 - 4. Print Operators.

 - 5. Replicator.

 - 6. Server Operators.

 - 7. Users.

+- 1